 Can anyone become a Catholic?

 Yes.
 All that is required is belief in God and the teachings of the Catholic Church founded by Jesus Christ.
 This should be borne out in our daily lives, eg by prayer, coming to Holy Mass every Sunday, living moral lives of truth and charity.
 If this isn’t entirely the case currently, then talking to the parish office or the deacon will be an opportunity to investigate further.
 All we ask is a willingness to explore in good faith and openness the call of Jesus to become more faithfully His disciple.
 There are lots of misunderstandings about what the Catholic Church actually believes and why.
 This is your chance to find out for yourself.

 I was brought up as a Christian in another denomination.
 Do I have to reject my past life?

 No – if it isn’t contrary to our Faith and morals.
 God has brought you to this point where you are considering becoming a Catholic.
 We rejoice in the Christian goodness and truth you have experienced elsewhere.

 People thinking about becoming Catholic can feel nervous.
 This is one of the most important decisions you can make, but you are not alone.
 Thousands of people across the country are doing the same thing.
 There are others in a similar situation with the same basic questions.

 What do I do next?

-Contact Canon Richard Meyer and he will help you take that first step.
+Contact parish office and we will help you take that first step.